Last updated: 29 May 2026

 Common mistakes to avoid

-• Assuming all help is free cash: Most AAA help is service-based, not a cash grant.
+- Assuming all help is cash: Most AAA help is service-based, not a cash grant.

-• Hiding the hard parts: Tell the worker about falls, unpaid bills, unsafe housing, memory loss, missed medicine, or caregiver stress.
+- Skipping hard facts: Tell the worker about falls, unpaid bills, unsafe housing, memory loss, missed medicine, or caregiver stress.

-• Ending the call without a next step: Always ask who will call back, when, and what you should do if no one calls.
+- Ending with no next step: Ask who will call back, when, and what to do if no one calls.

 What to do if help is denied, delayed, or confusing